sedenardi/sandersdenardi.com/src/pages/2016-11-28-aws-lambda-api-auth/index.md

 ### Create IAM Role

 Most resources in AWS operate under some IAM user or role, and Lambda functions are no different.
-In order for the functions to access other resources, like logging to CloudWatch or read and write to S3, you must create an IAM role for them. <a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console" target="_blank">AWS docs</a> do a good job of breaking down the steps, but the main things to keep in mind are:
+In order for the functions to access other resources, like logging to CloudWatch or read and write to S3, you must create an IAM role for them.
+[AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) do a good job of breaking down the steps, but the main things to keep in mind are:

 - **Select Role Type**: AWS Lambda
 - **Policy**: AWSLambdaBasicExecutionRole (allows logging)